MacLemon/CongressChecklist/README.md

 ## Things to send
 Stuff that you're not allowed to bring on a plane or otherwise need to send via package courier or freight train.
 (Depending on its size.)

+### Items that are explicitly forbidden to bring on a plane
+- Ammunition
+- Fireworks
+- Explosives
+- Lighter benzine
+- Lighter gas (Butane)
+- Matches
+- Lighters (*only* allowed in hand luggage)
+- Butane cartridges
+- Propane cartridges
+- Radioactive medication
+- Toxics
+- Lead acid batteries
+- Mercury (Quecksilber)
+- Acids
+- Bleach
+- Peroxides

 ### Not allowed or often problematic on flights, or at least not in hand-lagguage
 - Knives, even some pocket knives
 - Lockpicking equipment
 - Handcuffs

+### Items *only* allowed in hand luggage, but *not* checked in luggage
+- Small lighters

 ## Things to pack